-- A follow-up evaluation shall be conducted by a local health department, preferably within 10 calendar days, but no later than 30 calendar days, to confirm correction of all previously identified critical violations. - Information about the corrective action is described on the evaluation report.
-This includes violations that are corrected at the time of evaluation. - A separate report form is used to record the results of the follow-up evaluation. - An individual establishment will be considered to meet the standard when 80% of the follow-up evaluations are conducted within 30 calendar days, and information about the corrective action is described on a separate evaluation report.
+- A follow-up evaluation shall be conducted by a local health department, preferably within 10 calendar days, but no later than 30 calendar days, to confirm correction of all previously identified Priority and Priority Foundation violations - Information about the corrective action is described on the evaluation report.
+This includes violations that are corrected at the time of evaluation.
+For evaluations that do not require an onsite follow-up review see MDARD memo dated 2-19-10 - A separate report form is used to record the results of the follow-up evaluation. - An individual establishment will be considered to meet the standard when 80% of the follow-up evaluations are conducted within 30 calendar days. - If not more than 2 Priority Foundation item violations are noted and the director determines that the violations are not a risk to food safety, the director may confirm correction of the priority foundation item violations at the next routine evaluation.